 Follow this guide to enable TLS_FALLBACK_SCSV:

-When OpenSSL is used as a base for the SSL/TLS encryption (e.g. for an Apache or Nginx webserver), update it to the latest version.
-The following versions are known to support TLS_FALLBACK_SCSV:
+When OpenSSL is used as a base for the SSL/TLS encryption (e.g., for an Apache or Nginx webserver), update it to the latest version.
+For example, the following versions are known to support TLS_FALLBACK_SCSV:

 - OpenSSL 1.0.1j